The Ultra

 1. When does the race start?

-The Ultra (both Full & Short Routes) will commence on the evening of Saturday 6th July 2024 in Douglas, Isle of Man.
-Start time TBC.
+The Ultra (both Full & Short Routes) will commence early on the morning of Sunday 12th July 2026 in Conwy, North Wales.

 2. How much is it to take part?